vowy/FEND-project5/README.md

   This is the 5th project from Udacity.com's Front-End Web Developer Nano Degree Program [FEND].
 Requirements were to change old code/style to be responsive and to implement a Service Worker to handle caching.

 ## Installation
-Download the the folder 'fend-project5' from GitHub.
+Download the folder 'fend-project5' from GitHub.

 Open the file 'index.html' in the project folder in a Browser of your choice.